 We can't return to this profligate use.

-It'll destroy the climate, it'll destroy the planet.
+It'll destroy the planet.

-In fact, the Washington Post in an editorial on Sunday called Raise the Gas Tax.
+In fact, the Washington Post, in an editorial on Sunday called Raise the Gas Tax.

-In a perfect world, we would like to see a gas tax that was the equivalent of oil at 100 per barrel.
+In a perfect world, we would like to see a gas tax that was the equivalent of oil at $100 per barrel.

 This would send a loud and clear signal to drivers to continue eschewing gas guzzlers.